 Two Kayakers Almost Die In Harbor Of Safe Refuge

-The point opened one day early this morning and I went out to explore, see the new formed up beaches, take pictures, formulate a plan for next week’s beach clean up, and of course do some surf fishing.
-While I was out there, I watched something I thought I would never see, two kayakers decided to try and cross the path of the Cape May-Lewes Ferry.
+(August 31, 2018) … The point opened one day early this morning and I went out to explore, see the new formed up beaches, take pictures, formulate a plan for next week’s beach clean up, and of course do some surf fishing.
+While I was out there, I watched something I thought I would never see, two kayakers decided to try to cross the path of the Cape May-Lewes Ferry.
 Guess who won that contest?
 So if you haven’t figured it out by now that title is totally a click bait title to get your attention.
 Now that I have it, let me tell you what happened today while I was on the point.
 No one died in the making of this article.

 These two guys were in peddle kayaks doing some fishing and chasing the little bluefish schools around up and down the beach.
 Eventually they went to the outer wall and I guess did some fishing but I lost track of them.
 When you are fishing the point you see boats and activity all day, it is rather exciting at times.
 The ferry going towards Cape May or outbound, would come between the outer wall and the point.
 The first time it went by I could have easily hit the hull with a sinker.